Corhero/app-starter/README.md

 ##### 14. Let's make our app a bit more complex
 * At this stage a blue heading and some messages being logged to the console are really not ground-breaking.
 * I'll add a favicon and the Fuelio logo.

+##### 15. Using a custom font
+* I want to use a custom font for my app.
+Why?
+Because most apps use some sort of custom font or at the very least they use an icon font file so icons can be easily maintained and styled.
+* So I went to Google Fonts to get Montserrat https://www.google.com/fonts#UsePlace:use/Collection:Montserrat.
+At that URL there is a small download button to the right which allows downloading this free font as a zip (I only downloaded the regular font).
+* I then went to FontSquirrel http://www.fontsquirrel.com/tools/webfont-generator to generate and download the webfont.
+  * I did this by extracting the Google Fonts download and uploading the 'Montserrat-Regular.ttf' to FontSquirrel.
+* The generated zip contains a lot of files.
+I will create a folder called 'fonts' and put all the font files there.
+I will also add the CSS for the font-family to my stylesheet.
+* I had to adjust the path in the stylesheet to point to the 'fonts' folder in order for the font to work.
+* Ok awesome.
+My heading is now in Montserrat.